zilexa/Homeserver/filesystem/FILESYSTEM-EXPLAINED.md

 - You choose whether data is balanced over the disks (writing data to disks with most free space) or stored linearly: fill up 1 disk before using the next.
 - Protecting against drive failure (like with raid1) can be done through SnapRAID!
 This will only cost you 1 disk per 4 disks.

-## Option 4: single disk, backup disks
-- If your data does not fill much more than half of a single drive and the data does not grow fast, there is no need for data pooling.
-- Just make sure you have 1 or 2 backup drives inside your system.
-Also see the Backup Strategy Guide since you will need backup drives regardless of the chosen option.
-- If you do need more storage in the future, you can always add a drive and enable MergerFS or convert the existing drive to BTRFS single or raid1.
+## Option 3: Use Btrfs data duplication?
+BtrFS offers 3 ways to create a single fileystem across multiple devices, I only mention 2 here:
+- **BtrFS Single**: data is allocated to disks linearly, metadata is duplicated (`mkfs.btrfs -d single /dev/sda /dev/sdb /dev/sdc /dev/sdd`)
+  - Pros:
+    - Maximum space available: disk size = available space.
+    - Flexible: use disks of different sizes.
+    - When 1 disk fails, the filesystem is recoverable (compared to raid0).
+  - Cons
+    - When 1 disk fails, data from that disk is not recoverable.
+    - When 1 disk fails, files larger than 1GB might have been partially stored on that disk.
+    - What files are stored on which disks is not obvious: especially blocks of a single file (>1GB) can be spread across disks.
+- **BtrFS Raid1**: data is striped and duplicated, metadata is duplicated (`mkfs.btrfs -d dup /dev/sda /dev/sdb /dev/sdc /dev/sdd`)
+  - Pros
+    - Data is mirrored on other disks in realtime, when a disk fails, the data is easily recoverable.
+    - The most secure method to store precious data.
+  - Cons
+    - Expensive: you need twice the disks to get same amount as storage as Btrfs Single.
+    - Requirements around disk sizes because of duplication.
+    - All disks will be spinning for file access/write and because of duplication, disks can wear out at the same pace, which means if 1 fails it is statistically likely a second one will fail soon.

 &nbsp;

 ## What should you choose?
 - it all depends on your personal situation.
-By default, start with drive pooling through MergerFS unless you have plenty of drives.
+By default, decide if Option 1 applies, otherwise move on to drive pooling through MergerFS or consider the less economical BTRFS-RAID1, wich is still handy especially if your total storage space is >2.5x your storage needs.
 - As a best practice your precious personal data (documents, photos, videos, music albums) should be on seperate drives from your downloaded media/download drive.
-- Note SnapRAID is only useful if you have more than 1 drive with data and is not practical to use in combination with a drive that has constantly changing data (like a download drive for your series/movies).
+- Note SnapRAID is only useful if you have more than 1 drive with data.

 ### About snapraid/snapraid-btrfs
 - Protection against disk failure [see backup subguide](https://github.com/zilexa/Homeserver/tree/master/maintenance) with dedicated parity disk(s) for scheduled parity, the disk will be less active than data disks, **extending its lifecycle** compared to the realtime duplication of Raid1.